teuben/teunix/Install/Linux_U20.04.md

       sudo apt install tcsh git emacs plasma-widgets-addons kio-gdrive openssh-server -y

-Every now and then I add another version to dpkgN.list..
-Usually kubunty starts just below 2000 packages, and this soon grows to between 3000 and 4000 for me.
+Every now and then I add another version to dpkgN.list.
+Usually kubuntu starts just below 2000 packages, and this usually grows to about 4000 for me.

 ## Why I don't like GNOME3